 Yes, the cost of a reverse osmosis system can be hundreds of dollars or more.
 But it all depends on the size of the one you buy (39).

 Not always.
 Large-scale reverse osmosis systems may use electrical pumps.
 However, standard residential systems operate off water pressure alone (40).

 Are Reverse Osmosis Filters Recyclable?

 Yes, you should be able to recycle your used reverse osmosis water filters.
-Keep in mind, though, that you may have to pay a fee to do so.
-Otherwise, it’s safe to dispose of them with your regular garbage (42).
+Most companies have recycling programs with no extra cost besides shipping fees if needed.
+Otherwise, it’s safe to dispose of them with your regular garbage (41).

 The Lowdown on Reverse Osmosis

 There you go — you’re all clued up on how reverse osmosis works.
 By now, you should feel well-informed enough to take a stance on reverse osmosis filtration.

 You’re also more informed on the bottled water vs. reverse osmosis debate.

 There are hundreds of thousands of distinct public water systems across the United States (42).
 Remember to check that the RO system you purchase tackles your unique water issues, e.g., removing protozoa from well-water.

 Although these filtration gadgets don’t use all the water they process, at least you aren’t contributing to plastic waste in the environment.
 Additionally, they’re more conservative than other appliances, such as your dishwasher and washing machine.